isomerpages/moe-marisstellahigh/_our-admission/Secondary Section Admission/2026 Sec 1 Registration.md

 <p>Unsuccessful Application</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>If you have applied and do not receive any PG notification by 20 Dec,
+<p>If you have applied and do not receive any PG notification by 20 Dec 2025,
 5:00 pm, it means that your application is unsuccessful.</p>
 </li>
 <li>